Debunking 4 Myths About Excessive Sweating

 Embarrassed by excessive sweating?
 Don't be.
 Read on to understand what hyperhidrosis is and how to manage it.

 Hyperhidrosis is a medical condition wherein abnormal excessive sweating affects areas such as the hands, armpits, and feet.
 While it doesn’t affect a lot of people, it severely impacts the quality of life of those who do struggle with it and can interfere with their simple, everyday activities.

-Some myths surrounding hyperhidrosis perpetuate an unkind behavior towards those who sweat a lot or cause confusion or shame in those who suffer from it.
+Some myths surrounding hyperhidrosis perpetuate an unkind behavior towards those who are vulnerable to oversweating or cause confusion or shame in those who suffer from it.
 If you feel like you’re sweating too much, consult with your doctor for the best way to address it.
 In the meantime, here are some myths and truths about excessive sweating that you need to know, according to the International Hyperhidrosis Society (IHS).

 Hyperhidrosis is Just Sweating

 We all sweat, and some sweat more than others.
 This leads to most people dismissing hyperhidrosis as just another term for the regular sweating that human beings do.
 The truth is, it’s not just sweating: It’s abnormal sweating.

 †According to a study published by UCSF Health, it can interfere with someone’s daily activities.
 People with palmar hyperhidrosis have wet, slippery hands that interfere with grasping objects, while excessive sweating in the feet increases the likelihood of .